 (2) We conducted a 1 to 200 stock split on common stock with an effective date of October 1, 2012.
 The figures are retroactively adjusted to reflect the stock split.

 B. Plan of Distribution

-Not applicable.

-c.
-Markets
+C. Markets

-ADSs representing our common stock have been quoted on the NASDAQ market since August 4, 1999 under the symbol "IIJI" and on June 11, 2007 were transferred from the SDAQ Global Market to the NASDAQ Global Select Market.
-Our shares of common stock have been quoted on the Mothers market of the TSE since December 2, 2005 under the k code number "3774" and were transferred to the First Section of the TSE on December 14, 2006.
+ADSs representing our common stock have been quoted on the NASDAQ market since August 4, 1999 under the symbol "IIJI" and on June 11, 2007 were transferred from the NASDAQ Global Market to the NASDAQ Global Select Market.
+Our shares of common stock have been quoted on the Mothers market of the TSE since December 2, 2005 under the stock code number "3774" and were transferred to the First Section of the TSE on December 14, 2006.

 D. Selling Shareholders

-Not applicable.

 E. Dilution

-Not applicable.

 F. Expenses of the issue

-Not applicable.

 Item 10.
 Additional Information

 A. Share Capital

 Not required.

 B. Memorandum and Articles of Association

-Orga anization
+Organization

-Toky IIJ is a joint stock corporation (kabushiki kaisha) incorporated in Japan under the Corporation Law.
-It is registered in the Commercial Register (shogyo tokibo) maintained by the yo Legal Affairs Bureau and several other registry offices of the Ministry of Justice.
+IIJ is a joint stock corporation (kabushiki kaisha) incorporated in Japan under the Corporation Law.
+It is registered in the Commercial Register (shogyo tokibo) maintained by the Tokyo Legal Affairs Bureau and several other registry offices of the Ministry of Justice.

-Obje ects and Purposes in Our Articles of Incorporation
+Objects and Purposes in Our Articles of Incorporation

 Article 2 of our Articles of Incorporation states our objects and purposes:

-Telecommunications business under the Telecommunications Business Law,

-Processing, mediation and provision of information and contents by using telecommunications networks,

-Agency for the management business such as the management of networks and the management of information and telecommunications systems,

-Planning, consulting service, development, operation and maintenance of or for information and telecommunications systems,

-Development, sales, lease and maintenance of computer software,
+- Telecommunications business under the Telecommunications Business Law, - Processing, mediation and provision of information and contents by using telecommunications networks, - Agency for the management business such as the management of networks and the management of information and telecommunications systems, - Planning, consulting service, development, operation and maintenance of or for information and telecommunications systems, - Development, sales, lease and maintenance of computer software, - Development, sales, lease and maintenance of telecommunications machinery and equipment, - Telecommunications construction, - Agency for non-life insurance, - Research, study, education and training related to the foregoing, and - Any and all businesses incidental or related to the foregoing.

-85

-) Development, sales, lease and maintenance of telecommunications machinery and equipment,

-) Telecommunications construction,

-) Agency for non-life insurance,

-Research, study, education and training related to the foregoing, and

-Any and all businesses incidental or related to the foregoing.